Thailand 'falls behind' poorer neighbours on 3G

 It is one of the few countries in south east Asia yet to introduce third generation capabilities, which allow faster upload and download speeds.

-At the same time, many Asian countries are introducing 4G technology.'Last country'
+At the same time, many Asian countries are introducing 4G technology.

 The 3G licences would see private operators pay lower fees to state-owned firms than they do under existing contracts.

 State firm CAT Telecom had argued that its interests would be damaged and that the National Telecommunications Commission did not have the authority to sell the licences, leading to courts ordering the regulator to halt the auction.